matthewdargan/astro/README.md

 ephemeris and universal time (seconds) due to the slowing of the earth’s rotation. ΔT is normally calculated from an empirical formula.
 This option is needed only for very accurate timing of occultations, eclipses, etc.

+Dasol Dargan designed the [cat image](doc/images/cats-telescope.png), licensed under Creative Commons Attribution 4.0, meaning you can use the image, but you must credit the creator.